emited/musicGAN/README.md

 # musicgen

-building a framework to train LSTM modules using generative adversarial neural networks for music generation
+building a framework to train LSTM modules using generative adversarial neural networks for music generation using Torch.